ianhernandez/opencode-docker/README.md

 ## 🚢 Deployment with Dokploy

-This project is ready for deployment with Dokploy:
+This project is ready for deployment with Dokploy with **automatic permission handling**:

 1. Push your code to a Git repository
 2. In Dokploy, create a new application